varda-ag/SoilHive-Ontology/Examples/OWL/owl-guide.md

 3. **Document Classes and Properties**: Include meaningful labels and comments to describe the purpose of each element.
 4. **Test Your Ontology**: Validate the ontology using tools and ensure it meets your use case requirements.

-## Conclusion
-Creating OWL classes involves defining the concept, adding properties and relationships, and optionally specifying instances.
-The above example demonstrates how to represent a "Field" class and its attributes effectively.
-By adhering to best practices, you can build robust ontologies that enhance data integration and semantic richness.